Euroscepticism in the United Kingdom

 Euroscepticism in the United Kingdom is a continuum of belief ranging from the opposition to certain political policies of the European Union to the complete opposition to the United Kingdom’s membership of the European Union.
 It has been a significant element in the politics of the United Kingdom (UK).
 A 2009 Eurobarometer survey of EU citizens showed support for membership of the EU was lowest in the United Kingdom, alongside Latvia and Hungary.

 Levels of support for the EU have historically been lower in the UK than most other member states.
 UK citizens are the least likely to feel a sense of European identity, and national sovereignty is also seen as more important to British people than that of people from other EU nations.
 Additionally, the United Kingdom was the least integrated EU member state with four 'opt-outs' – the most of any EU member state.

 A referendum on the UK's membership of the European Community was held in 1975, with a majority voting in favour of continued membership of the EC (which later evolved into the European Union).
 A referendum on membership of the EU was held in 2016, with a majority of voters voting to leave the European Union.

 The decision of the electorate to vote in favour of Brexit marks the first time in history that a member state has decided to leave the European Union.
+The UK formally left the EU on 31 January 2020.

 History

-In the United States, an ideological divide between reverence for continental European refinery and classics and xenophobic sentiment has existed for centuries, but Euroscepticism is different from the anti-Europeanism more prevalent in American culture.
-In the late 19th century Britain's foreign policy stance of minimal involvement in European affairs was characterised as "splendid isolation".
+In the United States, an ideological divide between reverence for continental European refinery and classics and xenophobic sentiment has existed for centuries; however, Euroscepticism is different from the anti-Europeanism more prevalent in American culture.
+In the late 19th century, Britain's foreign policy stance of minimal involvement in European affairs was characterised as "splendid isolation".

 The European Unity movement as a political project after 1945 was supported and inspired by British figures such as Winston Churchill who pledged in his 1946 Zurich speech for "a kind of United States of Europe" led by France and Germany but who did not see a need to involve Britain.
 The ambivalent position of Britain has been described as "wishing to seem to be a major part of Europe without wanting actually to take part".
 The othering of European unity as a Continental issue and somebody else's problem has been a recurrent theme.
 Pro-European British politicians and citizens have faced various defeats and humiliations with regard to Britain's steps in the direction of increased European integration.
 Even parties like the Liberal Democrats with a clearly pro-European platform, have members that share the British lack of enthusiasms "of all things European".
 After joining the EU, confrontational attitudes of British politicians, as in the UK rebate controversy, gained further popularity among the British public, and many Britons feel a much stronger affection for the Commonwealth of Nations than they ever have for the EU.